chrisluedtke/ACM-School-Placement/README.md

 May 18 | Network call to check in on progress.
 June 23 | Pull all pieces into final product and start extensive testing.
 July 7 | Product complete with demo ready to present to sites across the national network

+## Audience & Usage
+Ideally this will be a tool that City Year sites can use on a natioanl scale.
+Usage of the tool would look like this:
+### Set Up
+1. Eval Rep would install R Open and necessary packages (and Power BI)
+2. Eval Rep would work with Recruitment & Admissions to distribute survey and pull data into the ACM workbook
+3. Eval Rep would partner with their site leadership to configure parameters and set weights
+### Use
+1. Once the Excel workbook is configured, Eval Rep would just need to open .pbix file in Power BI
+1. Ensure that connection is made with the Excel Workbook
+1. Refresh the data (thus executing the placement algorithm)
+1. Interpret the results, make necessary adjustments, and re-run as necessary

 ## Inputs - Two Spreadsheets
 #### Spreadsheet 1: Characteristics of Corps Members (obtained through survey already in place)